How to Prepare for your VITA Appointment

 • Receipts for classroom expenses (for educators in grades K-12 who worked in the physical classroom for more than 900 hours during the tax year)

-• State & Local Property Taxes are only applicable to calculate a potential credit on your state of Connecticut tax return, and only if you are over 65 and/or have a dependent listed on your tax return.
+• State & Local Property Taxes paid may be eligible for a property tax credit on your state of Connecticut tax return, if you are a Connecticut Resident.

 • Invoice showing the amount of personal property tax paid on vehicles or real estate to municipalities in the state of Connecticut during the tax year.